Greenhouse gas emissions by Turkey: National Politics

 After the 2020/21 droughts, the Nationalist Movement Party (the smaller party in the governing coalition) said that climate change is a national security issue.
 The threat of climate change had already been securitized by Environment Minister Murat Kurum back in 2019.
 Also following on from the droughts, all parties in parliament, including smaller opposition parties like the Peoples' Democratic Party and the Good Party, agreed to set up a Parliamentary Research Commission to combat climate change and drought.
-A draft climate law, including emissions trading, was considered in 2021 but as of 2023 there is no emissions trading.
+A draft climate law, including emissions trading, was considered in 2021 and a revised draft in 2023, but as of 2023 there is no emissions trading.
+In 2023 there was misinformation about this draft, the draft aims to keep the tariff money within the country by starting carbon emission trading.

-But the Turkish government proposes to finance at least one new coal-fired power station.
-The Turkey Wealth Fund-proposed Afşin-Elbistan C may not be constructed, despite a government guarantee to purchase electricity from lignite-fired power stations until 2024 at an inflation-linked price.
-Following ratification of the Paris Agreement the CHP said that no more fossil fuel power plants should be built and that there should be carbon trading.
+The national energy plan published in 2022 expected 1.7 GW more coal power to be built, but the opposition CHP had already said that no more fossil fuel power plants should be built and that there should be carbon trading.
 Businesses say the country needs to decarbonize so that money which would otherwise be lost to the CBAM remains in the country: NGOs and academics have such plans, however a February 2022 government-led "Climate Council" of all those groups and others issued over 200 recommendations, but not one for coal phase out.
-European Climate Action Network Turkey complained that civil society is not properly represented in decision making and in particular that there were no organizations such as theirs in the “ Emission Reduction Commission” of the Climate Council.
+European Climate Action Network Turkey complained that civil society is not properly represented in decision making and in particular that there were no organizations such as theirs in the " Emission Reduction Commission" of the Climate Council.